RollingRo11/llama2/README.md

 # The fun part!
 Sample output:
 The default prompt for the model is `ROMEO:`, of which some sample outputs are:
 ```
-warning: `VIRTUAL_ENV=/Users/rohan/.venv` does not match the project environment path `.venv` and will be ignored; use `--active` to target the active environment instead
 using device mps
 ROMEO:
 Well, call the flattering- curses: but, deny,